Esteghlal F.C.: Tehran derby

 The club's biggest rival and its opponent in the Tehran derby is Persepolis.
 The first derby match between the clubs took place on 5 April 1968, at Amjadieh Stadium.
-Today, all derbies and home matches are played at Azadi Stadium which is usually sold out for the derby.
-Esteghlal has the most wins in the Tehran derby with 26 victories.

-The game between Esteghlal and Al-Hilal is called Clasico Asia

-This team has competein many competitions in the past due to t he ownership of most stadiums in Iran and the most assets in the Asian continent.
-And the entire team from Esteghlal Khuzestan.
-Esteghlal Mulathani.
-Esteghlal Shiraz Esteghlal Tabriz, there are almost 20 teams with this name in Iran that play in different leagues.
-There is also the Tajik Independence Team.
-Esteghlal has a friendship agreement with Qatar's Al-Sad.
+In 1995, IRIFF began to invite foreign referees to officiate the derby to ease fans' and players' suspicions of referee bias.
+This occurred after the events of the 38th derby (20 January 1995) in which Persepolis was leading by a score of 2–0 until the 79th minute when Esteghlal scored two goals within 8 minutes to erase the deficit; the 1st goal was scored from the penalty spot which angered the Persepolis fans and players who felt the referee was biased towards Esteghlal.
+Persepolis fans stormed the field in the 88th minute and fights broke out on the pitch between fans and players.
+Following the match, it was decided that Iranian referees would no longer be used for the derby.
+After 14 years of foreign referees, the second leg of the 2008–09 season saw an Iranian once again refereeing the derby.
+The game ended in a draw.

 Supporters

-Esteghlal is one of the most supported teams in Iranian and Asian football.
-The most popular team in Iran.
+Esteghlal is one of the most supported teams in Iran and Asia.
 The club is based in Tehran and is popular in all parts of the country.
 Esteghlal also has a fan base in the United States, Europe and Persian Gulf countries.

-According to statistics, the club has more than forty million fans.at 2010 to 2020, the team was able to achieve six times the average number of spectators in the whole of Asia.
+The match between Esteghlal and Jubilo Iwata in the 1998–99 Asian Club Championship final with 125,000 spectators is known as the most watched match in Asia, which was played at Azadi Stadium.

+After the 1979 revolution, female fans were banned from entering stadiums in Iran.
+Finally, with international efforts, this ban was lifted in 2022 and female Esteghlal fans entered the stadiums in this year for the first time.

 Grounds

 Azadi Stadium is Iran's national stadium and the largest in the country.
 Azadi Stadium officially had a capacity of 100,000 people at the beginning and was built to host the 1974 Asian Games.
 The stadium is part of the much larger Azadi Sports Complex and is surrounded by a rowing river, football training pitches, a weightlifting complex, swimming facilities and indoor volleyball and futsal courts, among many other amenities.
 Today, Azadi Stadium has a capacity of 78,116 after renovations in 2016.

 Esteghlal's home stadium is Azadi (ورزشگاه آزادی), a football stadium in Tehran, Iran.
 The stadium's former name was Aryamehr Stadium which was changed after the Iranian Revolution.
-The stadium has been filled over capacity on numerous occasions; for example, when it has faced rivals Persepolis in the Tehran derby or in several AFC Champions League matches.
 Prior to the construction of Azadi, Esteghlal used to play their games at Amjadieh Stadium.